pippinbarr/v-r-5/process/journal.md

 Anyway if I throw an hour at this tomorrow I'll feel more in the saddle.
 The cosy cosy saddle.
 Of Unity.

 I can do this.
 Right?
 Riiiight?
 Right.

+## Sun control -- Wednesday, 27 December 2023

+Well, it took more like a week to get "back in the saddle" but I did spend some time on this project today.
+The details are in the commit but I wanted to just stop in to keep myself on track thinking about how to finish this off because there are some deadlines involved (Now Play This, Zium).

+The key-est thing is probably a combination of a really tight and definitive pass through the building curation where I just decide some of these issues around time-switching versus multi-object versus multi-room handling of different ideas.
+In my mind I would rather things stay pretty austere and contemplative.
+One observation I think I have from the early zium prototype ([in progress here](https://pippinbarr.com/v-r-5/zium/)) is that cycle a ton of lights through with all kinds of effects kind of sucks the value out.
+In a sense you could say it loses touch with the motivating essay which is about a contemplative mood.
+Flashing lights are not that.

+To that end, if I'm time cycling it should either be quite slow or it should be under the user's control with buttons, room triggers, or something along those lines.

+I remain a bit torn on UI/announcements/explanations of what people are looking at.
+I think without the technical language existing *somewhere* it could be a problem to understand any of the significant.
+The Zium prototype and Talos II but do quite a nice thing where they have a clear didact but it doesn't have the writing on it, rather you focus the camera on it and it brings up a simple UI with the text.
+That would probably require me to include a reticule and I dunno about that or not.
+Probably fine but dunno.

+So yeah.
+Next step is eyeballing the full list with some of these austerity ideas.